PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: The Details of Model Architectures and Implementation Configurations

 \section{The Details of Model Architectures and Implementation Configurations}

+Following previous work~\cite{backdoorrl}, the Trojan agent is built with Long Short-Term Memory (LSTM) architecture~\cite{lstm} to achieve both attack efficacy and stealth.
+The trigger length is set as 25 with $20\%$ probability by default.
+The benign agents are built using multi-layer perceptions (MLP) or LSTM following previous work~\cite{competitive}.
 Consistent with previous work~\cite{competitive}, we adopt two layers MLP with 128 neurons per hidden-layer for training benign agents for Run-To-Goal and You-Shall-Not-Pass.
 As for Sumo, we implement two layers LSTM with 128 neurons per hidden-layer.
 For trojan agents, we leverage a two-layer LSTM with 128 neurons per hidden-layer.
 We implement benign and \name{} using PPO~\cite{ppo} with stable baselines~\cite{raffin2019stable}.
-The default parameters for PPO is $\epsilon = 0.2$, discounting factor $\gamma = 0.995$ and generalized advantage estimate parameter $\lambda = 0.95$.
+The default parameters for PPO is policy clip range $\epsilon = 0.2$, discounting factor $\gamma = 0.995$ and generalized advantage estimate parameter $\lambda = 0.95$.
+For each Trojan model, we inject $\geq 20\%$ poisonous trajectories to achieve the optimal attack efficacy.
+PolicyCleanse policy $\pi_{S}(s|\theta_S)$ is built with two-layer MLP and each layer has 64 neurons.
+PolicyCleanse has the same observation and input spaces as the Trojan agent.